 |2||Patient misidentification which could have led to death or permanent harm||-||-|

-In the first quarter of 2021, one serious untoward event (SUE) of medication error was reported by private hospitals.
-The case involved erroneous administration of a non-steroidal anti-inflammatory drug to a patient with known drug allergy.
+In the first quarter of 2023, one serious untoward event (SUE) of medication error was reported by private hospitals.
+The event involved a patient who was administered with an inotropic/ vasopressor medication through the wrong route.